ilastik/ilastik.github.io/documentation/carving/carving.md

-image on the other hand is a good example for the applicability of the seeded watershed segmentation (the problem setting is the segmentation of a single cell from electron microscopy image of neural tissue) since the neural nerveous cells have similar color distributions but can be separated by the dark cell membranes dividing them.
+image on the other hand is a good example for the applicability of the seeded watershed segmentation (the problem setting is the segmentation of a single cell from electron microscopy image of neural tissue) since the neural cells have similar color distributions but can be separated by the dark cell membranes dividing them.
 (NOTE: the seeded watershed **could** also be applied to segment individual cell cores in the left image interactively, but in such a case where there is a